 Hogs, Bats, and Ebola: An Introduction to One Health Policy – FRS120

 Laura H. Kahn

-This interdisciplinary seminar will cover subjects such as basic epidemiology, public health and policy, history of food safety and security, history of meat production and consumption in the 20th century, essentials of zoonotic diseases, the politics of antibiotic resistance, and the national and international organizations that oversee health and agriculture.
+This interdisciplinary seminar will cover subjects such as basic epidemiology, public health and policy, basic microbiology, food safety and security, human evolution and nutrition, history of meat production and consumption, essentials of zoonotic diseases, the politics of antibiotic resistance, and the national and international organizations that oversee health and agriculture.
 A series of disease outbreaks will be discussed and analyzed including Severe Acute Respiratory Syndrome (SARS), avian influenza, Nipah virus, Q fever, and the Ebola virus.